Gerhard Dietrich

-Gerhard Dietrich (born 12 May 1942) is a German former gymnast.
+Gerhard Dietrich (12 May 1942 – 9 March 2024) was a German gymnast.
 He competed at the 1968 Summer Olympics in all artistic gymnastics events and won a bronze medal with the East German team.
 Individually his best achievement was 20th place on the pommel horse.
 He won four more bronze medals at the world championships in 1966 and 1970 and European championships in 1967.